 Borgarviki was one of the very first historic sites in Iceland to be granted conservation status, back in 1817.
 Set high on the hill, the views on a beautiful day here are incredible.
 Whether you come here for the history, fascinating natural phenomena, or amazing views of the surroundings, it’s well worth a small detour.

 There is a small parking area where you’ll find some picnic tables and an information panel about the site.
 From there, it’s just a short uphill walk to the site itself.
 Count 10-20 minutes for a visit.

 This is a very little-known place, located just next to road #717, about halfway between Hvitserkur and the Ring Road.
-When we visited, there were just two other cars here.
-The main road to Hvitserkur (#711) is flat, whereas road #717 takes you up the hill and is therefore a little bit more challenging.
+When we visited, there were just two other cars there.
+The main road to Hvitserkur (#711) is flat, whereas road #717 takes you up the hill and is, therefore, a little bit more challenging.
 Still, it’s a good gravel road and in summer when we visited, it was very easy to drive.

-We found this short detour absolutely worth it – the views are stunning and Borgarviki site is also very fascinating.
+We found this short detour absolutely worth it – the views are stunning and the Borgarviki site is also fascinating.